Label-supervised surgical instrument segmentation using temporal equivariance and semantic continuity: METHODS

-The PTER mechanism aims to enhance the temporal consistency among patch token features by densely clustering features as illustrated in the orange part of Fig.~\ref{fig:qual2017}.
-At a conceptual level, it operates through the conversion of features from a preceding time $t' = t$ to the current frame $t' = T$, compelling them to maintain congruence with the presently observed ones at $t' = T$.
-The dense transition operation in time can be implemented by a feature propagator (\textsc{FP}).
-Considering the challenges of appearance variation and fast motion in surgical domain, we take a simple forward scheme like \cite{salehi2023time} instead of optical flow estimators.To reduce error accumulation and improve computational efficiency in surgical scene, we only apply PTER operation between temporal pairs instead of consecutive frames.
-The process can be formulated as follow.
+The \textbf{TER} aims to enhance pixel-wise temporal consistency among patch tokens across video frames, as illustrated in the orange section of Fig.~\ref{fig:overview}.
+Conceptually, TER works by transforming features from the reference time $\mathrm{t'} = t$ to the current target time $\mathrm{t'} = T$.
+This ensures that the features from the reference frame align with those of the target frame.
+This dense transition operation can be effectively implemented using a Temporal Propagator.

-\textbf{Spatial Similarities Calculation}: Given a pair of reference frame $I^t$ and target frame $I^T$ (not necessarily for $ T>t $), the visual Transformer encoder $\Phi$ first processes the inputs into patch tokens ($z_{p}^{t}$ and $z_{p}^{T}$) to compute spatial similarities across time after L2-normalising defined as Eq.~(\ref{eq:sim}).

-which yields matrices $F^{\{t,T\}} \in R^{N \times N}$ with values between [0,1], indicating semantic similarities between the $N$ spatial features that are sharpened by a temperature $\tau$.

-\textbf{Patch Tokens Propagation}: Feature propagator transfers $z_{p}^t$ to $\hat{z}_{p}^T$ as Eq.~(\ref{eq:final}), where $f$ means the feature propagation function. $\mathcal{N}$ is a neighborhood thresholding function that forcibly constrains the short-term spatial-smoothness, $\mathcal{N}(\tilde{F}^t_{ij}) {=} 0$ if $i$ is outside a local window around $j$ with the size $k$.

-To counteract the trivial solutions induced by surgical dynamics, we apply a \textbf{weakly-supervised} clustering scheme across views in time which replaces \cite{salehi2023time} learnable prototypes with explicit semantic prototypes as the above multi-class tokens.
-To take into account background regions, we add a background token together with original multi-class tokens.
-With optimal-transport clustering algorithm \cite{caron2020unsupervised}, adjacent patch tokens are online clustered based on semantic prototypes across temporal views.
+\underline{Class-Aware Projection}: To explicitly establish connections with semantic properties, this operation aims to cluster patch tokens based on multi-class tokens $p$, which can be conceptualized as semantic prototypes.
+To account for background regions, we \textbf{incorporate a background token} alongside the original multi-class tokens.
+Utilizing an optimal-transport clustering algorithm~\cite{caron2020unsupervised}, adjacent patch tokens are clustered online based on these semantic prototypes across temporal views.
+Given a pair of reference output patch tokens $z_{p}^{t}$ and target output patch tokens $z_{p}^{T}$, projection results $(S^t, S^T)$ are derived following this online clustering process.

-After online clustering, we yield soft pseudo-labels $\text{SK}(g(z_{p}^t))=\tilde{Y}^t$ of reference patch tokens and propagate them to time $T$.
-Then, the PTER loss can be formulated as Eq.~(\ref{eq:time}) to regulate temporal equivariance, where $g$ means a projection layer and \textit{FP} means feature propagator.
+\underline{Temporal Propagator}: Considering the challenges of appearance variation and fast motion across surgical frames, we adopt a forward warp scheme.
+This scheme is based on local spatial similarities and avoids the high computational cost in training process, similar to the approach in \cite{salehi2023time}.
+This propagator can also be alternatively implemented using optical-flow techniques depending on the specific scenario.
+Given a pair of output patch tokens $(z_{p}^{t}, z_{p}^{T})$, spatial similarities $\mathbf{Q}$ across time are calculated pixel-wise as formulated in Eq.(\ref{eq:sim}), where $\Theta$ represents the cosine similarity operator.
+Here, $i$ and $j$ denote token index items.